xuhdev/flake8-executable/README.md

 [![Build Status](https://github.com/sbrugman/flake8-executable/actions/workflows/ci.yml/badge.svg)](https://github.com/sbrugman/flake8-executable/actions/workflows/ci.yml)

 Very often, developers mess up the executable permissions and shebangs of Python files.
 For example, sometimes the executable permission was accidentally granted, sometimes it is forgotten.
+Moreover, this should be consistent with [Top-level code environment][] checks.

 This is a [Flake8][] plugin that ensures the executable permissions and shebangs of Python files are correctly set.
 Specifically, it checks the following errors: